Ladysnake/Illuminations/README.md

 #### Will o' Wisps

-**Wisps** are small ghost-like creatures that appear, even though a rare sight, in Soul Sand Valleys, flying through the air and phasing through Soul Sand and Soul Soil.
+**Wisps** are small ghost-like creatures that appear, even though a rare sight, in Soul Sand Valleys, flying through the air and phasing through Soul Sand.

 ![Wisps](https://user-images.githubusercontent.com/83953120/123545008-46357580-d756-11eb-87b1-0ff55518d65a.png)